Adverse reactions: Talking to patients

 Likelihood

 It is often beneficial to talk about the likelihood that an ADR will occur at an early stage.
 This helps a patient to put their risk into perspective.
-The EU has a classification system for the frequency of ADRs which is used in SmPCs and patient information leaflets.
-It uses two methods to express frequency – words and incidence figures:
+A common classification system for the frequency of ADRs which is used in SmPCs and patient information leaflets uses two methods to express frequency – words and incidence figures:

 • Very common ≥ 1 in 10 (e.g. gastrointestinal disorders with metformin).